ldpliu/clusterpool/demo 510.md

 [Note] after the clusterset created, we will create two clusterrole, clusterset admin, clusterset view

-kubectl get clusterrole| grep server-foundation-clusterset kubectl get clusterrole open-cluster-management:managedclusterset:admin:server-foundation-clusterset -oyaml
+kubectl get clusterrole| grep server-foundation-clusterset

-In this clusterrole, we have two lables, one for clusterset, another for role, user can filter the roles by these labels.
+kubectl get clusterrole open-cluster-management:managedclusterset:admin:server-foundation-clusterset -oyaml In this clusterrole, we have two lables, one for clusterset, another one is role, user can filter the clusterroles by these labels.

 ## Cluster-admin Grant permission to team
 oc adm policy add-cluster-role-to-user open-cluster-management:managedclusterset:admin:server-foundation-clusterset le jian --as gurney oc adm policy add-cluster-role-to-user open-cluster-management:managedclusterset:view:server-foundation-clusterset dangpeng --as gurney

 ## team-admin create cluster
-[Note] Then for team-admin, if he want to create managedcluster, he must set the clusterset label. if not,  the create request will be denied. lets try to create a managedcluster which has no set label. and it will fail
+[Note] Then for team-admin, if he want to create managedcluster and clusterdeployment, he must set the clusterset label. if not, the create request will be denied. lets try to create a managedcluster and clusterdeploment which has no set label. and it will fail

+cat team-admin/managedcluster-nolabel.yaml
+oc create -f team-admin/managedcluster-nolabel.yaml --as le

-cat team-admin/cluster-nolabel.yaml
+cat team-admin/managedcluster-label.yaml
-oc create -f team-admin/cluster-nolabel.yaml --as le
+oc create -f team-admin/managedcluster-label.yaml --as le

-cat team-admin/cluster-label.yaml
+cat team-admin/clusterdeployment-label.yaml
-oc create -f team-admin/cluster-label.yaml --as le
+oc create -f team-admin/clusterdeployment-label.yaml --as le

 ######################################## view
 ### another team-admin edit managedcluster
-oc get managedclusters.clusterview --as jian oc annotate managedclusters managedcluster1 testupdate1=l1 --as jian
+oc get managedclusters.clusterview --as jian oc annotate managedclusters managedcluster1 testupdate1=l1 --as jian oc get project --as jian oc get clusterdeployment -n managedcluster1 --as jian

-oc get managedclusters.clusterview --as dangpeng oc annotate managedclusters managedcluster1 testupdate2=l1 --as dangpeng

-oc get project --as jian
-oc get project --as dangpeng
+oc get managedclusters.clusterview --as dangpeng oc annotate managedclusters managedcluster1 testupdate2=l1 --as dangpeng oc get project --as dangpeng oc get clusterdeployment -n managedcluster1 --as dangpeng
-oc get clusterdeployment -n managedcluster1 --as jian oc get clusterdeployment -n managedcluster1 --as dangpeng

 In this scario, we create a mangaecluster and use clusterdeployment to provision a managedcluster.